landaire/go-fuzz-issue-generator/README.md

 ### Panic

-> The following program panics with the provided output:
+> The following program at revision `tags/v0.3.1-0-g6d743bb` panics with the provided output:
 >
 > ```
 > package main